4 Lesser Known Action Flicks that Kick Unparalleled Ass

 Possibly.

-But my point is this: as schlocky as this movie is – it still contains some awesomely over-the-top splatstick gore FX, with a plot that loosely connects to the first entry.
-Honestly, three more of these films were made and similar to the situation with the Mummy spin-offs, decreasing quality with each subsequent entry.
-So, go and watch ‘Texas Blood Money’ but steer clear of the rest.
+as schlocky as this movie is – it still contains some awesomely over-the-top splatstick gore FX with a plot that loosely connects to the first entry.
+Honestly, three more of these films were made… and similar to the situation with the Mummy spin-offs, decreasing quality with each subsequent entry.
+So go and watch ‘Texas Blood Money’ but steer clear of the rest.
 Oh and Danny Trejo is back for the sequel…and Robert Patrick.
 And as a bonus: Bruce effin’ Campbell!

 What the hell more do you want?

-- Mr. Right
+1. Mr. Right

-Anna Kendrick & Sam Rockwell lead this Rom-com/Action extravaganza, featuring stand-out and imaginative fight choreography, w/ a blend of snappy visual effects, a plot that engages and delights, and two actors each at the top of their game, not to mention an extra helping of laughter fueled romance – just for good measure.
-Did I also list the undeniable cool factor?
-‘Mr. Right’ doesn’t take itself too seriously – even while delivering an adrenaline laced thrill ride interspersed by memorable dialogue and clever jokes.
-That’s what it means for something to be: effortlessly stylish.
+Anna Kendrick & Sam Rockwell lead this romcom/action extravaganza featuring stand-out and imaginative fight choreography, a blend of snappy visual effects, a plot that engages and delights; and two actors each at the top of their game.
+Not to mention an extra helping of laughter fueled romance – just for good measure.
+Did I also say it has undeniable cool factor?
+Because it does.
+‘Mr. Right’ makes sure not to take itself too seriously – even while delivering an adrenaline-laced thrill ride interspersed with memorable dialogue and clever jokes.